Teach your students how to connect multiplication with arrays with this 16-slide teaching presentation.

 Don’t stop there!
 We’ve got more activities and resources that cut down on lesson planning time:

-Practice multiplication using arrays with this 2-page worksheet that has students build arrays and write them as multiplication sentences.
+Encourage your students to practice multiplication using arrays with this 2-page worksheet that guides them to build arrays and write them as multiplication sentences.

 Boost your students’ understanding of arrays and multiplication with this engaging Kaboom card game.